 The shirt and tie are also the usual.
-The pale blue Turnbull & Asser shirt has a spread collar, a placket and cocktail cuffs.
+The pale blue Turnbull & Asser shirt has a spread collar, a placket, rear darts and cocktail cuffs.
 The tie is a navy grenadine.
 At the beginning of the evening Bond starts out with a white linen handkerchief folded in his breast pocket but removes it to wipe his hands.
 Later in the evening he puts it back in.
-Bond’s shoes are black 2-eyelet derby shoes.
+In a continuity error, Bond wears two pairs of shoes with this suit: black 2-eyelet derbies and black slip-ons.
 His socks are black with a red band around the top.
 Or the red band could be something else.

 A Gypsy girl repairs Bond’s shirt

 As Roger Moore celebrates his 85th birthday today, we look at some very relevant tailoring from his past.
-A blue-grey, subtle Glen Urquhart check suit first featured in the fifth series episode of The Saint ”The Helpful Pirate” has quite a few similarities to the suits Daniel Craig wears in Skyfall.
-The similarities are the obvious ones: three buttons down the front, very narrow lapels, a shorter jacket length (though Moore’s isn’t as short as Craig’s), a single vent and flat front trousers with a tapered leg.
+A blue-grey, subtle Glen Urquhart check suit first featured in the fifth series episode of The Saint “The Helpful Pirate” has quite a few similarities to the suits Daniel Craig wears in Skyfall.
+The similarities are the obvious ones: three buttons down the front, very narrow lapels, a shorter jacket length (though Moore’s isn’t as short as Craig’s), a single vent and flat front trousers—Moore’s are actually darted, but it’s the same idea—with a tapered leg.
 This suit is unique in The Saint in that it’s the only one that stylistically bridges the more traditional suits from the first four series to the more rakish suits in the fifth and sixth series.